lucyach/personal-website/README.md

 ## Deployment

-The website can be deployed using [Vercel](https://vercel.com).
+The website can be deployed using [Vercel](https://vercel.com) or GitHub Pages.
+For GitHub Pages, ensure the `next.config.js` file includes `output: 'export'`.
 For more details, refer to the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

 ## Learn More